n0b0ss/havemedoit/README.txt

-This is a read me file
+This is a website used to run my Handyman business...

+I'm a noob to web dev as I'm sure that is completely obvious!